BrandonL02/StudentClassRoster/README.md

 ## Overview 📘

-This project is a C++ application built to demonstrates key competencies in C++ by developing a student management system using object-oriented design principles.
+This project is a student management system created using C++ and object-oriented design principles.
 The system reads, parses, stores, and manipulates student data including their ID, name, email, age, time to complete courses, and degree program.

 ---

 ### Project Structure 📂
-bash
-Copy
-Edit

 /StudentRoster/
 ├── degree.h           # Enum for DegreeProgram
 ├── student.h          # Student class declaration